treeverse/lakeFS/docs/setup/import-mvcc.md

 To solve this we offer an import tool that does not copy any data, allowing for a more gradual onboarding process.

-The lakeFS import tool will use the [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) feature to create lakeFS metadata.
+The lakeFS import tool will use the [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html){: .button-clickable} feature to create lakeFS metadata.
 The imported metadata will be reflected in lakeFS under a special branch, called `import-from-inventory`.
 You should not make any changes or commit anything to this branch: it will be operated on only by lakeFS.
 After importing, you will be able to merge this branch into your main branch.